2nd - 4th June 2023

 Electric scooters and manual wheelchairs can be made available for people who need them.
 This is being arranged by Event Mobility and has to be booked in advance via the Event Mobility website.

 Camping, glamping and pitches for a caravan, campervan or motorhome are generally available.
-More details on their web site.
+More details on the show's web site.

 Ragley Hall, a stately home eight miles west of Stratford-upon-Avon, completed in 1750.
 It is the ancestral seat of the Marquess of Hertford and is currently the family home of the 9th Marquess and Marchioness.